cwade12c/ether-vote/README.md

 **Step 5.3 -** Create an instance of the smart contract by invoking the `at` function on the *EtherVoteContract* object, passing in the address property from the *deployedContract* object that was created in Step 5.2
 ```
-contractInstance = VotingContract.at(deployedContract.address);
+contractInstance = EtherVoteContract.at(deployedContract.address);
 ```

 Congratulations, you are now ready to interact with the dapp!
+(See: Usage above)